File this one as another Alan Falls Down A Slender Thread of Web Connections and Wants To Scream “ISNT’T THIS AMAZING?”

 Top / Featured image: MINE! cc licensed (BY-SA) flickr photo by cogdogblog: http://flickr.com/photos/cogdog/14269676267

-The post "Skittering Along The Great Curiosity Engine — to Baker Bill" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2014/12/the-great-curiosity-engine/) on December 22, 2014.
+The post "Skittering Along The Great Curiosity Engine — to Baker Bill" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2014/12/the-great-curiosity-engine/) on December 22, 2014.